 Don't forget the coffee!
 Every good adventure starts with coffee, and you can support local coffee shops all over town.
 Visit Mocha Lounge in both North and Southwest Fort Wayne.
 If you are downtown, stop into Fortezza, Conjure Coffee (on Columbia Ave and in Botanical Conservatory), Utopian Coffee on The Landing, and much more.

 Spend the day experiencing downtown Fort Wayne like a local.
 Whether it’s summer or winter, step inside and take in the current exhibit at the Botanical Conservatory.
 Shop the endless clothes, home goods, and antiques Fort Wayne's downtown boutiques have to offer.

 Fort Wayne loves its sports teams and is home to many professional leagues.
 In the wintertime, experience the Komets hockey team live in action at the Memorial Coliseum.
-In the same location, cheer on the Mad Ants as they take on other D-League basketball teams from around the country.

 During a typical summer, a Fort Wayne Tincaps baseball game in the heart of downtown is a can't-miss experience — and tickets start at just $6.
 Parkview Field is walking distance from top attractions and has accessible parking for your convenience.
 Plus, if you're over 21, I highly recommend enjoying a game on Thirsty Thursday.